Probing Dark Matter Using Precision Measurements of Stellar Accelerations: Theoretical framework

 \section{Theoretical framework}

 The Poisson equation directly relates stellar acceleration gradients, which we propose to measure using the RV method, to the energy density $\rho$: $\nabla \cdot {\bf a} = -4 \pi G \rho$, where $G$ is Newton's constant.
-Suppose we measure the radial acceleration gradients for stars towards or away from the GC, as pictured in Fig.~\ref{fig:schematic}.
-These measurements give us a measure of $\partial a_r/\partial r$, where $a_r$ is the component of the acceleration in the radial direction.
+Suppose we measure the radial acceleration gradients for stars towards the GC, as pictured in Fig.~\ref{fig:schematic}.
+Note that our proposed observing region will be intentionally slightly misaligned from the GC (vertically and horizontally) to avoid extinction in the Galactic midplane and overcrowding of stars.
+To a good approximation, pointing in this manner primarily gives us a measure of $\partial a_r/\partial r$, where $a_r$ is the component of the acceleration in the radial direction.
+We assume azimuthal symmetry and discuss errors from contamination by vertical gradients later in this section.

 Radial gradients of the acceleration are primarily determined by the local DM density.
 Using the Poisson equation, we may relate the radial gradients of $a_r$ to the local DM density, finding